jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Accessing.md

 will need to install two pieces of software (R and RStudio), both of which are open-source and freely available.
 You will then need to follow several further steps to configure that software.
-The installation is more involved, but has the benefit of letting you run the tool as much as you want, at faster speeds than over the web.
+The installation is more involved than using the web interface, but it has the benefit of letting you run the tool as much as you want, at faster speeds than over the web.

 1. Install R from <http://cran.r-project.org/>
 2. For Windows users, install Rtools from